volatilityfoundation/volatility3/README.md

 pip3 install -r requirements-minimal.txt
 ```

-Alternately, the minimal packages can be installed automatically when Volatility 3 is installed.
-However, as noted in the Quick Start section below, Volatility 3 does not *need* to be installed prior to using it.
+Alternately, the minimal packages will be installed automatically when Volatility 3 is installed using setup.py.
+However, as noted in the Quick Start section below, Volatility 3 does not *need* to be installed via setup.py prior to using it.

 ```shell
 python3 setup.py build